 If you take your hair care as seriously as we do, you can never know too much about your strands.
 Before you head to the store to buy new hair care products to address your hair type, texture, and needs, have you thought about your hair’s porosity?
 If you’ve never heard of the term, you’ve come to the right place.

-Tiffinie Morton, Matrix brand ambassador, and stylist, is breaking down everything you need to know about hair porosity and how to properly care for your hair no matter how porous.
+Tiffinie Morton, Matrix brand ambassador, and stylist, is breaking down everything you need to know about hair porosity, how to properly care for your hair, and the formulas you need from the L'Oréal portfolio of products no matter how porous.

 What is hair porosity?